gbgabiola/notes/quotes.md

 > "The act of discovering who we are will force us to accept that we can go further than we think." - Paulo Coelho

 > "Because those who are crazy enough to think that they can change the world are the ones who do." - Steve Jobs

+> "Be who you are and say what you feel, because those who mind don't matter and those who matter don't mind." - Dr.Seuss

+> "Take the first step in faith.
+You don't have to see the whole staircase.
+Just take the first step." - Martin Luther King Jr

+> "Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth." - Marcus Aurelius

+> "We all get what we tolerate.
+All the problems in the world is always just fear." - Tony Robbins

+> "Because wherever your heart is, that is where you'll find your treasure." - The Alchemist, Paulo Coelho

+> "Let us not grow weary in doing good, for in due season, we shall reap, if we do not lose heart." - Galatians 6:9

+> "If you are distressed by anything external, the pain is not due to the thing itself, but your estimate of it; and this you have the power to revoke at any moment." - Marcus Aurelius

+> "We are more often frightened than hurt; and we suffer more from imagination than from reality." - Seneca the Younger

+> "Why fit in when you born to stand out?" - Dr.Seuss

+> "Excuses are born out of fear.
+Eliminate your fear and there will be no excuses." - Unknown

+> "A surplus of effort could overcome a deficit of confidence." - Sonia Sotomayor

+> "In any given moment we have two options: to step forward into growth or back into safety." - Abraham Maslow

+> "If you are still looking for that one person who will change your life, take a look in the mirror." - Roman Price

+> "Other people's opinion of you does not have to become your reality." - Les Brown

+> "Muddy water is best cleared by leaving it alone." - Alan Watts

+> "If you want something you've never had, you must be willing to do something you've never done." - Unknown

+> "People may hear your words, but they feel your attitude." - John C. Maxwell

+> "Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that." - Martin Luther King Jr.

+> "What you do makes a difference, and you have to decide what kind of difference you want to make." - Jane Goodall

+> "Always forgive your enemies - nothing annoys them so much." - Oscar Wilde

+> "Everyone may not be good, but there's always something good in everyone.
+Never judge anyone shortly because every saint has a past and every sinner has a future." - Oscar Wilde

+> "As long as you are breathing, there is more right with you than wrong with you no matter what is wrong." - Jon Kabet-Zinn

+> "You can't stop the waves, but you can learn to surf." - Jon Kabet-Zinn

+> "Maybe the fear is that we are less than we think we are, when the actuality of it is that we are much much more." - Jon Kabet-Zinn

+> "Be careful with your words.
+Once they are said they can only be forgiven, not forgetten." - Unknown

+> "All the things we think are so important in our lives are utterly insignificant in reality." - Marcus Aurelius

+> "Jump into the middle of things, get your hands dirty, fall flat on your face, and then reach for the stars." - Ben Stein

+> "The one who follows the crowd will usually go no further than the crowd.
+The one who walks alone is likely to find themselves in places no one had ever been." - Albert Einstein

+> "Study what interests you the most in the most undisciplined, irrelavant and original manner possible." - Richard Feynman

+> "Everything is difficult until you know how to do it." - Anonymous

+> "Continuous improvement is better than delayed perfection." - Mark Twain

+> "For me, mathematics is a collection of examples; a theorem is a statement about a collection of examples and the purpose of proving theorems is to classify and explain the examples." - John B. Conway

+> "He begins working calculus problems in his head as soon as he awakens.
+He did calculus while driving in his car, while sitting in the living room, and while lying in bed at night." - Mary Louise Bell divorce complaint

+> "I think a life properly lived is just learn, learn, learn all the time." - Charlie Munger

+> "Launch and learn.
+Everything is progress." - Danielle LaPorte

+> "The problem is not the problem.
+The problem is your attitude about the problem." - Captain Jack Sparrow

+> "Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid." - Albert Einstein

+> "Computer Programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, especially because it produces objects of beauty." - Donald Knuth, 1974

+> "Approach the game with no preset agendas and you'll probably come away surprised at your overall efforts." - Phil Jackson

+> "I never took a day off in my 20's.
+Not One." - Bill Gates

+> "Don't fear moving slowly.
+Fear standing still." - Chinese Proverb

+> "All happy companies are different: Each one earns a monopoly by solving a unique problem.
+All failed companies are the same: They failed to escape competition." - Competition Is for Losers, Peter Thiel

+> "Strength does not come from winning.
+Your struggles develop your strengths." - Arnold Schwarzenegger

+> "Great ideas often receive violent opposition from mediocre minds." - Albert Einstein

+> "They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety." - Benjamin Franklin

+> "I've missed more than 9000 shots in my career.
+I've lost almost 300 games.
+Twenty-six times I've been trusted to take the game winning shot and missed.
+I've failed over and over and over again in my life.
+And that is why I succeed." - Michael Jordan

+> "Transmission of documents via telephone wires is possible in principle, but the apparatus required is so expensive that it will never become a practical proposition." - Dennis Gabor, British physicist and author of Inventing the Future, 1962

+> "There is no reason anyone would want a computer in their home." - Ken Olson, president, chairman and founder of Digital Equipment Corp.
+(DEC)

+> "There is practically no chance communications space satellites will be used to provide better telephone, telegraph, television, or radio service inside the United States." - T. Craven, FCC Commissioner, 1961 (the first commercial communications satellite went into service in 1965)

+> "The world potential market for copying machines is 5000 at most." - IBM , to the eventual founders of Xerox, saying the photocopier had no market large enough to justify production, 1959

+> "I have traveled the length and breadth of this country and talked with the best people, and I can assure you that data processing is a fad that won't last out the year." - The editor in charge of business books for Prentice Hall, 1957

+> "Computers in the future may weigh no more than 1.5 tons." - Popular Mechanics, "predicting" the relentless march of technology, 1949

+> "Television won't last because people will soon get tired of staring at a plywood box every night." - Darryl Zanuck, movie producer, 20th Century Fox, 1946

+> "I think there is a world market for maybe five computers." - Thomas Watson, chairman of IBM, 1943

+> "Flight by machines heavier than air is unpractical and insignificant, if not utterly impossible." - Simon Newcomb, Canadian-born American astronomer, 1902

+> "Less than 10% of the code has to do with the ostensible purpose of the system.
+The rest deals with input-output, data validation, data structure maintenance, and other housekeeping." - Mary Shaw

+> "If you have a dream, don’t just sit there.
+Gather courage to believe that you can succeed and leave no stone unturned to make it a reality." - Dr Roopleen

+> "You can’t connect the dots looking forward; you can only connect them looking backwards.
+So, you have to trust that the dots will somehow connect in your future." - Steve Jobs, Stanford commencement speech

+> "The joy of coding Python should be in seeing short, concise, readable classes that express a lot of action in a small amount of clear code - not in reams of trivial code that bores the reader to death." - Guido van Rossum

+> "Data is not information.
+Information is not knowledge.
+Knowledge is not understanding.
+Understanding is not wisdom." - Gary Schubert & Cliff Stoll

 >